Menu

 Startup-first, high-ambition, high-velocity

-The city's culture rewards experimentation and visible career progression; engineers benchmark against startup peers and unicorn alumni, raising the baseline expectation every GCC inherits on day one.
+The city's culture rewards experimentation and visible career progression.
+Engineers benchmark against startup peers and unicorn alumni, raising the baseline expectation every GCC inherits on day one.

 About Bengaluru

-Bengaluru does not have a single sector thesis the way Hyderabad has BFSI or Pune has ER&D. Its organizing principle is something different: density and collision.
+Bengaluru does not have a single sector thesis the way Hyderabad has BFSI or Pune has ER&D. Its organising principle is density and collision.
 Startups, scaled unicorns, Big Tech campuses, and mature GCCs share the same postal codes, the same talent pools, and often the same buildings.
 This proximity creates a kind of ambient osmosis that does not exist in other Indian tech cities.
 Engineers here are continuously aware of what their peers are building, earning, and moving toward.
 That awareness accelerates skill formation.
 It also accelerates career restlessness.

 The numbers make the case.
 Bengaluru accounts for 47% of total GCC leasing demand across India in 2024, capturing 9.33 million sq ft of office space through 100 separate transactions.
 The city led India's overall office leasing at 21.8 million sq ft in 2024, representing roughly 28% of the country's total absorption.
 Net absorption jumped 63.6% year-on-year in 2024, the highest increase among major Indian cities.
 This is an active market choosing Bengaluru, year after year, for missions that require depth over predictability.